rasshofer/cms/README.md

 ## TODO / Roadmap

 `cms` is quite stable now.
 Most changes are new features, minor bug fixes, or performance improvements.
-And tests, of course.
+Currently I’m tinkering with the following features.

+- Support for middlewares (i.e. to inject virtual pages)
+- Support for incremental builds (i.e. to speed up builds)

 ## Changelog

+- 1.7.0
+  - Implement tests
+  - Implement new page methods `has` and `get`
+  - Update dependencies
 - 1.6.0
   - Move programmatic rendering to `render` method and add `get`/`config` methods to allow headless use
   - Enforce proper errors for promise rejections